Parents don’t need to worry about whether they can afford to vaccinate their kids, thanks to the free Vaccines for Children program.

 Who qualifies for Vaccines for Children

-- A child who is of American Indian or Alaska Native descent
+- American Indian or Alaska Native

 Catching up on vaccines

 If a child is behind on their vaccine schedule, they can catch up on their routine vaccines through the VFC program.
-Parents can call or visit their provider to discuss how their child can get caught up to schedule.
+Parents and caregivers can call or visit their provider to discuss how their child can get caught up to schedule.

 “The VFC program is federally funded and includes all the routinely recommended vaccines to each state,” Polkinghorn said.
 “So, every vaccine that is recommended — even those outside of school requirements — is available through the VFC program.”